Tables on monitoring data on aviation safety in Finland | Traficom

 GREEN

-Q1-Q4/2024: no GCOL cases in general and recreational aviation.
-Number below the longer-term average.
+2025: 2 GCOL cases in general and recreational aviation.
+Number on par with the longer-term average.

 The situation assessment is kept green.
-The development direction is changed from negative to neutral.
+The development direction is kept neutral.